lisaplag/portfolio-autoencoder/README.md

-# Autoencoders in Portfolio Theory and Asset Pricing
+# Autoencoders in Portfolio Management

 Project for Seminar in Financial Econometrics.